-The recently established National Forum for the Enhancement of Teaching and Learning, chaired by Prof. Sarah Moore of the University of Limerick, will have a central focus on enhancing the quality of the learning experience for all students, be they full-time, part-time or flexible learners.
-The National Forum will also have a vital role to play in supporting excellence in teaching and learning in Irish higher education, in line with key objectives outlined on teaching and learning in the National Strategy for Higher Education to 2030.
+We work closely with the National Forum for the Enhancement of Teaching and Learning which was established as a national resource with a central focus on enhancing the quality of the learning experience for all students in higher education.
+The National Forum also has a vital role to play in supporting excellence in learning and teaching in Irish higher education, in line with key objectives outlined in the National Strategy for Higher Education to 2030.

 National Framework of Qualifications: